Dislocated Shoulder

 In a shoulder dislocation, the ball-shaped top of the upper arm bone (humeral head) comes out of the socket (glenoid) in the shoulder blade (scapula).
 Of all the joints in the body, the shoulder has the greatest range of motion, with a large humeral head and a shallow socket, similar to a golf ball on a tee.
 However, the increased shoulder movement also makes it the least stable and the most likely joint to pop out of place.

 Several structures help stabilize the shoulder joint.
 A “bumper cushion” cartilage rim called the labrum deepens the socket to help with stability.
 Ligaments connect the bones to each other and reduce excessive motion.
+The joint capsule surrounds and encloses the joint, providing additional stability.
 A set of muscles called the rotator cuff surrounds the joint to hold the head in place.
-When a shoulder dislocates, these structures stretch, tear, and lose their stabilizing function, making future dislocations more likely.
+When a shoulder dislocates, tissues such as the labrum, capsule, and/or rotator cuff can stretch, tear, or become injured in a way that continues to affect shoulder function and makes additional dislocations more likely.

 There are two levels of dislocation:

-Most shoulder dislocations are “anterior,” which means the head moves forward and out of the socket.
+Most shoulder dislocations are “anterior,” which means the head moves forward (toward the front of the shoulder) and out of the socket.
 Less often, the head moves backward (“posterior”) or downward (“inferior”).

 What causes a dislocated shoulder?

-A dislocated shoulder can result from falls, sports injuries, and car accidents or other strong forces that push, pull, or twist the arm and cause the ball of the upper arm bone to slip out of the socket.
+A dislocated shoulder typically results from injury such as a fall, sports injury, car accident, or other strong forces that push, pull, or twist the arm and cause the ball of the upper arm bone to slip out of the socket.
 For example, falling on an outstretched arm or being struck during contact sports can lead to shoulder dislocation.

 Violent muscle contractions during a seizure or an electric shock can cause the shoulder to dislocate out the back.
 In rare cases, the shoulder can dislocate downward if the arm is forcefully pulled above the head.